 - Professional Licenses/Certificates/Registration: Current CPR certification required within 90 days of hire.
 Certifications must be maintained and remain current.
-Must have Medical Assistant Certification from the WA State Department of Health.
+Must have Medical Assistant Certification or Medical Assistant interim certification from the WA State Department of Health.

-- Knowledge/Skills/Abilities: English/Spanish bilingual proficiency in written and verbal communication is required.
-Demonstrates the ability to communicate at level 10 on the ALTA language proficiency scale.
+- Knowledge/Skills/Abilities: Bilingual (English/Spanish) required.
+Must demonstrate the ability to communicate at level 10 on the language proficiency scale to receive bilingual differential pay.
 Medical knowledge to understand the theories, reasons and technical aspects of medicine.
 Strong people skills to handle different personalities, backgrounds and personal situations.
 Strong multi-tasking ability to handle the variety and pace of work.
 Basic proficiency with a variety of computer programs including Microsoft Outlook, Word, Excel, Epic and EMR.

 Working at YVFWC